Asserting Divisibility in CERCLA Litigation in Federal Court: Practical Tips and Lessons Learned

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss how recent court decisions have addressed divisibility and apportionment in CERCLA litigation.
+This CLE course will discuss how recent court decisions have addressed divisibility and apportionment in CERCLA litigation.
 The panel will guide environmental counsel on when and how the divisibility of harm defense is appropriate and tactics to overcome the challenges for proving divisibility.

 - Divisibility defense under CERCLA

 - What the BNSF decision means for divisibility

 - Technical approaches to divisibility

 - Circumstances lending themselves to a divisibility defense

 - Presenting a divisibility defense